Pushing Through Stuck

 Stuck means you are on the verge of a breakthrough.

-Joanna Ho Bradshaw is the Lead PD Designer for Ready to Run PD at Nearpod.
-If you would like a tour of the Ready to Run PD collection please visit us here.
+Joanna Ho Bradshaw is the Lead PD Designer for Learning Labs at Nearpod.
+If you would like a tour of the Learning Labs collection please visit us here.

 Joanna Ho Bradshaw is a former classroom teacher and administrator.
 She is a strong advocate of equity work and Restorative Practices in education.
 As the Dean of an urban high school, she transformed the school’s punitive discipline system into a restorative model, resulting in a two-thirds reduction in discipline incidents.
 She was awarded the San Mateo County Dorothy Boyajian Honored Teacher Award.
 She then designed a restorative, educational alternative to prison for young men in California.
 She holds a Master’s in Education from the Principal Leadership Institute at the University of California, Berkeley, and a Bachelor’s in Psychology from the University of Pennsylvania.